 Bad actors tend to use brute force as an illegitimate means of gaining entry through a legitimate access path.
-The main reason an attacker would initiate a brute force attack is simply because they can, as the act in itself typically presents little risk and almost zero attribution if even the least bit of obscurity is applied.
-The rationale for its use, which is subtly different, can be expressed more as conditions of opportunity that further the ultimate goal of the attacker and include:
+The main reason an attacker would initiate a brute force attack is simply because the attacker can, as the act itself typically presents little risk and almost zero attribution if even the least bit of obscurity is applied.
+The rationale for its use, which is subtly different, can be expressed as conditions of opportunity that further the ultimate goal of the attacker and include:

 - Efficiency: Whether targeting a single entity or a host of entities, the state of efficiency is important if a critical success factor is related to the attack time.
 After employing some of the obvious attempts without success, a determined attacker will begin to employ programs that lend to efficiency.
 Just like a lobster fisherman laying many pots instead of hunting the crustaceans individually, an attacker may set a brute force program, or combination of programs, in motion to gain time and expend less effort with potentially more positive outcomes.
-This is particularly true if they’ve enabled a series of bots across the web to execute multiple brute force attacks against multiple hosts, particularly if the attacker is simply seeking out an opportunity of weakness to exploit.
+This is particularly true if the attacker has enabled a series of bots across the web to execute multiple brute force attacks against multiple hosts, particularly if the attacker is simply seeking out an opportunity of weakness to exploit.

-The best advice here is to give up trying to prevent a brute force attack.
-Bear in mind that the barbarians are always at the gates, and so long as an access path is presented to the Internet, you can be sure that someone will be out there testing its security.
-As it’s likely not feasible to seal your business off from the Internet in all regards, the focus should be placed on mitigation.
+The best advice is to give up trying to prevent a brute force attack.
+Bear in mind that the barbarians are always at the gates, and so long as an access path is presented to the internet, you can be sure that someone will be out there testing its security.
+As it’s likely not feasible to seal your business off from the internet in all regards, the focus should be placed on mitigation.
 Specifically, the organization should focus on measures that can limit the success of a brute force attack rather than prevent it.
 The implementation of these methods should not be considered mutually exclusive, as singular control provides only one level of defense or deterrence, nor is the list exhaustive.
 They are, however, easy methods that any organization can apply.
 Pondurance can help your organization develop a concerted plan that helps implement these and other controls necessary to protect your environment:

-- Ensure that the default username and password for any system, device or component is either immediately changed or disabled.
-Remember when you set up your home router, and the username ROUTERBRAND and password PASSWORD1 were conveniently in print for you to get YOU access to the device and bring it online.
+- Ensure that the default username and password for any system, device, or component is either immediately changed or disabled.
+Remember when you set up your home router, and the username ROUTERBRAND and password PASSWORD1 were conveniently in print for you to get you access to the device and bring it online.
 If you do not change those credentials, it’s sure to be the first combination tried by an attacker.
-I would recommend this step as a practical security measure, regardless if it is Internet facing or not.
+I would recommend this step as a practical security measure, regardless if it is internet-facing or not.

-For instance, a vulnerability scan may detect that the Remote Desktop Protocol (RDP on port 3389) is enabled and accessible to the Internet.
+For instance, a vulnerability scan may detect that the remote desktop protocol (RDP) on port 3389 is enabled and accessible to the internet.
 RDP essentially provides a direct access path to a specific system inside the network, and it is an absolute favorite vector for attackers to attempt brute force attacks.
-It should be said that a vulnerability scan on its own merits may not call out RDP as a “high risk,” as it is intended to be a legitimate program to provide an easy means of access to a system, ostensibly for maintenance or other needs, even if it is directly accessible to the Internet.
+It should be said that a vulnerability scan on its own merits may not call out RDP as a high risk, as it is intended to be a legitimate program to provide an easy means of access to a system, ostensibly for maintenance or other needs, even if it is directly accessible to the internet.
 It is, therefore, important to discern the business need for enabling RDP and, if deemed necessary, provide additional mitigating controls such as multi-factor authentication.

-Without a defense-in-depth strategy, a brute force attack can go on for days, weeks or months without detection.
-This is true even if the events are being logged as simply logging the events only provides an anecdotal reference that is reactive.
+Without a defense-in-depth strategy, a brute force attack can go on for days, weeks, or months without detection.
+This is true even if the events are being logged, as simply logging the events only provides an anecdotal reference that is reactive.
 It is important to ensure that logs are reviewed in a time-based manner in line with the results of your assessed risk (e.g., daily, hourly, etc.).
 A review of your logs allows you to assess the state of your controls that may limit the success of a brute force attack, and if you have applied the compensating controls outlined above, you have substantially lowered your risk.

-Read more about the best ways to protect your organization from cyber attacks in our new whitepaper: The Domain Controller… An Achilles Heel.
+Read more about the best ways to protect your organization from cyberattacks in our new whitepaper: The Domain Controller… An Achilles Heel.